Movie Shark Header

 Romania.
 1987.
 Still within the Communist bloc, Romania is under the rule of Nicolae Ceaucescu.
 A tyrant by any standard, Ceaucescu has made abortion a crime.
 Gabita, a young college student, is overwhelmed when she learns she is pregnant.
 Knowing that she is not in a position to have a child and also knowing the illegality and legal ramifications for those who have abortions, Gabita turns to her best friend Otilia for a shoulder to cry on, an arm to lean on, and to beg for help in making what may well be the most difficult decision of her life.

-f time it has taken Gabita to decide what to do about her unplanned pregnancy - a decision has been made.
+After 4 months, 3 weeks and 2 days - the length o f time it has taken Gabita to decide what to do about her unplanned pregnancy - a decision has been made.
 Gabita will risk everything to save her future.
 She will have an abortion.
 Naive as to the ways of the world and physically and emotionally fragile, Gabita asks Otilia to handle the arrangements.
 A hotel room is required.
 Money to pay for the procedure is needed as is money to grease a few palms and keep mouths silent.
 A meeting with the mysterious Mr. Bebe must be also scheduled.

 While Gabita nervously sits and waits, ready to jump out of her skin at any moment, Otilia takes the laboring on and quietly calls on friends and classmates, borrowing money and items to trade on the street for cash, as well as gathering supplies that Gabita will need during the “operation.”
 With money in hand, Otilia heads to the hotel room to meet Gabita only to find there is no reservation and no room at the inn.
 Forced to look elsewhere, a suitable room is finally located.